hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [23:03:58](#16161086384978XLwEN:gitter.im) <Rebol2Red (Rebol2Red)>:
 Ah well, I programmed this a long time ago just after leaving freebasic.
 If you mean I divide it into a lot of lines is because it's clear and readable after a long time.
 It's mostly for my personal use.
-Not to show to others í ½í¸›
+Not to show to others ğŸ˜›

 [23:05:10](#16161087104979XmRJd:gitter.im) <Rebol2Red (Rebol2Red)>:
 * Ah well, I programmed this a long time ago just after leaving freebasic.